gd-3d/gd-3d.github.io/README.md

 # Bless Documentation

 ## Overview
-Bless is a powerful level editor addon for Blender, designed to streamline the creation of game levels and assets.
-It provides advanced tools for physics setup, collision management, and glTF export with game-specific extensions.
+Bless is a level editor addon for Blender, for the creation of game-ready levels and assets.

+It is primarily developed for Godot Engine.
+_More than happy to support Unreal and Unity if you wish to contribute - let us know!_

 ## Installation